Sambo3975/SMBX2-Tileset-Creator/README.md

 **Tile Preview** -- Show a preview of the currently-selected tile.
 Useful for tiles with animations or tiles that take up multiple grid cells with padding between them.

+**World Map Tiles** -- Support for world map tiles.
+Map Tile will be added as an option for tile type.
+Note that options for these will be very limited when compared with other tile types.

 ### Placement Modes

 **Single Tile** -- The only placement mode available in this release.
 Places a single tile in the selected area.